 Retraining is offered only if this is considered necessary by the employer.
 In the case of part-time employment, the maximum amounts stated in this section will apply pro rata.

-If an employee does not make use of the support or retraining arrangements or terminates them prematurely, he will not be entitled to any substitute financial support.
+Employees who do not make use of the support or retraining arrangements or terminate them prematurely will not be entitled to any substitute financial support.

-Chapter 9 Other rights and obligations
+Chapter 10 Other rights and obligations

-Article 41 General obligations
+Article 50 General obligations

 1. General